DvssPavan/devops_practices/ScalabilityTest/ReadMe.md

             1. `ThreadCount` - Number of Threads required to be mentioned in the Script (Integer).
             2. `TestTimeInSeconds` - Time in Seconds for the Test (Integer)
             3. `NumberOfQueries` - Number of select Queries to be executed (Integer)
-            4. `ConnString` - Optional Connection String for the Driver in case if you haven't the provided the detials under the "Plugin" in input.json file (String)
+            4. `ConnString` - Optional Connection String for the Driver in case if you haven't provided the detials under the "Plugin" in input.json file (String)
             5. `provided` - Set true if provided a Connection String else set to false.

 ## Usage